 Talking with Friends About a Superior

-Imagine that a group of friends is talking about a beloved teacher, Professor Tanaka.
-Even in a casual situation among friends, the teacher's name should be mentioned with respect.
+Imagine a group of friends is talking about a beloved teacher, Professor Tanaka.
+Even in a casual situation among friends, the teacher’s name should be mentioned with respect.

-Instead of saying something directly like:
+Instead of saying something direct like:

 田中先生を見た